Costs of War Project

 The Costs of War Project is housed at the Watson Institute for International and Public Affairs at Brown University.

 The Costs of War Project is a nonpartisan research project based at the Watson Institute for International and Public Affairs at Brown University that seeks to document the direct and indirect human and financial costs of U.S. wars in Iraq and Afghanistan and related counterterrorism efforts.
-The project is the most extensive and comprehensive public accounting of the cost of post-September 11th U.S. military operations compiled to date.
+The project is the most extensive and comprehensive public accounting of the cost of post-9/11 U.S. military operations compiled to date.

 The project involves economists, anthropologists, lawyers, humanitarians, and political scientists.
-It is directed by Catherine Lutz and Stephanie Savell of Brown and Neta Crawford of Boston University.
+It is directed by Catherine Lutz and Stephanie Savell of Brown University and Neta Crawford of Boston University.

 History

 The Costs of War Project was established in 2010 by professor of anthropology and international studies at Brown University, Catherine Lutz, and Chair of Political Science at Boston University, Neta Crawford.

 The project released its first findings in June 2011 and has published continuously since.
-It is financially supported by the Carnegie Corporation of New York, Colombe Foundation, and Open Society Foundations.
+It is financially supported by the Carnegie Corporation of New York, Colombe Peace Foundation, and Open Society Foundations.

 Between 2016 and 2018, U.S. President Donald Trump repeatedly cited the expected total costs of the war on terror through 2050 as calculated by the project, though misrepresented the amount as cumulative spending rather than cumulative and potential future spending.
 On August 31, 2021, the project's figures for the financial cost of the War in Afghanistan were cited by U.S. President Joe Biden in a speech defending the withdrawal of U.S. troops from the nation.

 Costs of War was the 2022 recipient of The US Peace Prize "For crucial research to shed light on the human, environmental, economic, social, and political costs of U.S. wars."